 Summer is fast approaching.
 While this time of year means pool days and fun in the sun for many, for runners, it means hot, humid, sticky runs.
 Needless to say, for many folks, summer runs can be a bit of a slog.
+Heat exhaustion and heat stroke can be a problem as well, particularly when body temperature is normally high.

 Without further ado, let’s get started.